rgbprocessing/rgbprocessing.github.io/_projects/1_project.md

 **Competition Overview**

 When an exoplanet passes in front of its host star, a fraction of the starlight filters through the planet's atmosphere.
 We can use these transit observations to recover the exoplanet spectrum composition.
 The goal of this competition is to recover exoplanet spectra from simulated transit data that incorporates realistic effects such as stellar limb darkening and diverse atmospheric models, designed to reflect the conditions expected from the Ariel mission.
-See the [kaggle competition overview](https://www.kaggle.com/competitions/ariel-data-challenge-2025/overview) for details.
+See the [kaggle competition overview](https://www.kaggle.com/competitions/ariel-data-challenge-2025/overview) for details. test

 **Data**